-Group 1 Mathematics Written Specialized subjects 30 August 10:00-13:00 examinations Select four out of 10 questions on differential and integral calculus (2), linear algebra (1), applied mathematics (1), discrete mathematics (1), probability/statistics (1), complex analysis (1), differential equation (1), geometry (1), and algebra (1).
+Group 1 Mathematics Written Specialized subjects 28 August 10:00-13:00 examinations Select four out of 10 questions on differential and integral calculus (2), linear algebra (1), applied mathematics (1), discrete mathematics (1), probability/statistics (1), complex analysis (1), differential equation (1), geometry (1), and algebra (1).
 English Applicants must provide at the time of application their original TOEFL®Test or TOEIC® Test scoresheet from an examination taken no more than two years before the first day of the entrance examinations.
 The scoresheet is the Examinee's Score Record in the case of TOEFL®Test, and the Official Score Certificate in the case of TOEIC®Test.
 When submitting the TOEFL®Test Official Score Report, please ensure that U.S. ETS sends it to GSIS by the final day of application.
 (For mailing, GSIS's DI code is 2149.)
 Applicants whose native language is English should contact GSIS on an individual basis.
-Oral 31 August 10:00- examination Applicants must speak for approximately 10 minutes on their (expected) graduation research at their former university or the main areas of mathematics that they have studied.
+Oral 28 and 29 August: Ap4plicants will be notified of the exact date and start time. examination Applicants must speak for approximately 10 minutes on their (expected) graduation research at their former university or the main areas of mathematics that they have studied.
 (PC projectors can be used.)
 On the day of the examination, bring five copies of an outline of your presentation and your research goals following admission (A4 size).